-All Staff have a duty to act in accordance with this policy and treat colleagues with dignity at all times, and not discriminate against or harass colleagues, regardless of their status.
-Your attention is drawn to our separate Anti-Harassment and Bullying Policy.
+All Staff have a duty to act in accordance with this policy and treat colleagues with dignity at all times, and not discriminate against or harass other colleagues, regardless of their status.
+Your attention is drawn to our separate Anti-Harassment and Bullying Policy for further details.